 I’m an avid sock knitter and almost never have empty sock-size needles.
-I keep half-finished socks in my purse, just in case I get stuck somewhere or have a few spare minutes.
+In fact, I keep half-finished socks in my purse, just in case I get stuck somewhere or have a few spare minutes.
 Knitting socks brings me joy.

 The answer, as in so many other things, depends on your priorities and needs.
 Let’s explore some of the factors that might affect whether you decide hand knit socks are better than store bought socks for you.

 And of course, if you decide after reading this that hand knit socks are your preference, be sure to check out my top 5 sock yarn recommendations.

 One of the first factors to consider is the sensitivity of your foot – but depending on what sensitivity you struggle with, this could cut either way!
 Let me explain.

 Some people find that hand knit socks, even at a very fine gauge, are still too rough for their feet.
 The bumps of the purl stitches tend to press or chafe, causing irritation and even blisters.
 Sometimes, even using a princess sole (where the purl stitches are on the outside) isn’t enough.

 I find this to be true for my feet after an extended period of time, so I use store-bought socks for long walks, hikes, or days when I’ll be on my feet for a while.
 I save my hand knit socks for when I’m cozying up at home or not doing a ton of walking.

 Others find that the seam in the toe of most store-bought socks is really irritating.
 If you’re one of those people, you might prefer hand knit socks, where you can use grafting to close up the toe of a sock without a full seam.
 If you’re especially sensitive to the seam, you could also try toe-up socks or a round toe, both of which have no seam or graft at the toe at all.

 Customizable Shape and Size – Strong Advantage Hand Knit Socks